Two Spacewalkers Exit Station for Science Upgrades

-Category: Space Hits: 5NASA astronaut Mike Hopkins participates in a spacewalk in December of 2013 outside the space station during Expedition 38.
+Category: Space Hits: 8NASA astronaut Mike Hopkins participates in a spacewalk in December of 2013 outside the space station during Expedition 38.

 NASA astronauts Mike Hopkins and Victor Glover have begun the first in a series of spacewalks to upgrade station hardware and systems.